PSORIASIS: TYPES AND TREATMENTS

 Biologic psoriasis treatments are medications derived from human or animal proteins that target the specific parts of the immune system that transmit messages between immune cells.
 This approach controls the immune system activity and slows skin cell growth.

-Current biologic medications approved by the United States Food and Drug Administration and available only by prescription include adalimumab (Humira®), etanercept (Enbrel®), and infliximab (Remicade®).
+There are multiple biologic medications that have been approved by the United States Food and Drug Administration and available by prescription, including Cimzia®, Cosentyx®, Enbrel®, Humira®, Ilumya®, Simponi,® Skyrizi®, Stelara®, Taltz®, Tremfya® and Remicade®.

 Because psoriasis skin disease is an inherited condition, psoriasis cannot be prevented.
 However, there are some steps you can take to control your psoriasis.